nitmws/object-from-object/README.md

 This module provides a framework for building a new object complying to building rules and ingesting data from a source object.

+* The object named Target Object is the result of the building process.

-* The object named Building Rules is the template of the To-Be-Built Object.
+* The object named Building Rules is the template for building the Target Object.
 It provides the hierarchical structure of properties.
-And the value of a property is a rule for retrieving a value from another object, called Source Object.
+And the value of a property in the Building Rules object is a rule for retrieving a value from another object, called Source Object.

 * The object named Source Object provides a structure of properties and its values.
-These values can be copied into the To-Be-Built Object by rules in the Building Rules object.
+These values can be copied into the Target Object by rules in the Building Rules object.

-* The object named To-Be-Built Object is the result of building it and is delivered to the user of the module.

 ### The Building Rules

-The building rules for the To-Be-Built Object are expressed by an object.
+The building rules for the Target Object are expressed by an object.

 #### The Structure

-The structure of the Building Rules object is a template for the To-Be-Built Object.
-If a property of the Building Rules object can be filled with data from the Source Object this property is integrated into the To-Be-Built Object.
+The structure of the Building Rules object is a template for the Target Object.
+If a property of the Building Rules object can be filled with data from the Source Object this property is integrated into the Target Object.

 Example: